Native American people and Mormonism: Bear River Massacre

+from local Mormon settlers was gratitude for eliminating the local Shoshone people, while a number expressed remorse for their suffering.
+Refugees from this massacre moved into Box Elder County where they converted to Mormonism and eventually settled on church-owned property at Washakie, Utah.

 Indian Placement Program

 The Indian Placement Program (also called the Indian Student Placement Program and the Lamanite Placement Program) was operated by the LDS Church in the United States, officially operating from 1954 and virtually closed by 1996.
 It had its peak during the 1960s and 1970s.
 Native American students who were baptized members of the LDS Church were placed in foster homes of LDS members during the school year.
-They attended majority-white public schools, rather than the Indian boarding schools or local schools on the reservations.
+They attended majority-White public schools, rather than the Indian boarding schools or local schools on the reservations.
 This was in line with the Indian Relocation Act of 1956.
-An LDS author wrote in 1979 that in southeast Idaho Native Americans from reservations were often treated with disdain by LDS and non-LDS white people.
+An LDS author wrote in 1979 that in southeast Idaho Native Americans from reservations were often treated with disdain by LDS and non-LDS White people.

 The program was developed according to LDS theology, whereby conversion and assimilation to Mormonism could help Native Americans.
 An estimated 50,000 Native American children went through the program.
 The foster placement was intended to help develop leadership among Native Americans and assimilate them into majority-American culture.
 The cost of care was borne by the foster parents, and financially stable families were selected by the church.
 Most of these placements took place on the Navajo Nation, with a peak participation of 5,000 students in 1972.
 The program decreased in size after the 1970s, due to criticism, changing mores among Native Americans, and restriction of the program to high school students as schools improved on reservations.
 In the 70s and 80s more Native Americans attended the church's Brigham Young University than any other major US institution of higher learning.
 Many of the students and families praised the program; others criticized it and the LDS Church for assimilationist policies weakening the Native Americans' ties to their own cultures.

 In the spring of 2015, four plaintiffs (now referred to as the "Doe Defendants") filed suit in the Window Rock District of the Navajo Nation Tribal Court, alleging they had been sexually abused for years while in the foster program, roughly from the years 1965 to 1983, and the LDS Church did not adequately protect them.
-The LDS church filed suit in federal district court in Salt Lake City, alleging that the Tribal Court did not have jurisdiction and seeking an injunction "to stay the proceedings from moving forward under tribal jurisdiction."
+The LDS Church filed suit in federal district court in Salt Lake City, alleging that the Tribal Court did not have jurisdiction and seeking an injunction "to stay the proceedings from moving forward under tribal jurisdiction."
 Federal district court judge Robert Shelby denied the church's motion to dismiss and also ruled that it first had to "exhaust all remedies" in Tribal Court.